 - Smoky Gentlemen's Club: The Drones Club is critical to the action in this one, as Bertie is competing in the annual darts competition and Stilton, who has drawn Bertie's name, can't murder him for that reason.

-- Your Other Left: Aunt Agatha tells Bertie to steal the necklace from her room, which is the last room on the left.
-Unfortunately Agatha was thinking "left" from the perspective of looking out from the mansion while Bertie was thinking of "left" from the perspective of looking at the mansion from outside.
+- Your Other Left: Aunt Dahlia tells Bertie to steal the necklace from her room, which is the last room on the left.
+Unfortunately Dahlia was thinking "left" from the perspective of looking out from the mansion while Bertie was thinking of "left" from the perspective of looking at the mansion from outside.
 So he winds up accidentally climbing into Florence Craye's bedroom.